dodeeric/pdf2epubEX/README.md

 ## Using the Docker image

-A Docker image is vailable on [my DockerHub repository] (https://play.google.com/store/books/details?id=LRQ-BQAAQBAJ).
+A Docker image is vailable on [my DockerHub repository](https://hub.docker.com/repository/docker/dodeeric/pdf2epubex).

 ### Usage